-The second half of the 20th century saw the city become part of the communist bloc and the socialist architecture and urban planning is still omnipresent in vast areas of the city.
+The second half of the 20th century saw the city become part of the communist block and the socialist architecture and urban planning is still omnipresent in vast areas of the city.

 Start your weekend in the Polish capital by walking to the Old Town, the prettiest part of the city.
 The picturesque houses on Market Square are a beautiful reminder that this city has an old core which survived the horrors and destruction of the Second World War.
 On Market Square you will be able to brush up on some local delicacies and on some typical hand crafted Polish figurines as a souvenir.

 Complete your visit to the Old Town by admiring the impressive collections of Polish art and other historical items in the National Museum (Aleje Jerozolimskie 3), which is one of the branches of Poland’s national collection housed in museums all over the country.